aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formatcondition/_index.md

 ```

-The applicable time period in a "date occurring\\u9225? conditional formatting rule.
-Valid only for type = timePeriod.
+The applicable time period in a "date occurrin" conditional formatting rule.
+Valid only for type is timePeriod.
 The default value is TimePeriodType.Today.

 See [TimePeriodType](../../com.aspose.cells/timeperiodtype).